George Pesut: Professional career

-As a result of his good play-making ability and toughness, George Pesut was drafted early in the second round at #24 of the 1973 NHL Amateur Draft by St. Louis Blues.
+George Pesut was drafted early in the second round at #24 of the 1973 NHL Amateur Draft by St. Louis Blues.
 Pro scouts had him rated much higher than many upcoming NHLers in the draft and he was selected ahead of other illustrious defensemen of that year, notably Colin Campbell, who was selected later in the second round by the Pittsburgh Penguins, and Pesut's junior teammate Dave Lewis selected in the third round by the New York Islanders.
 Both went on to lengthy careers in the NHL.
 At the same time, Pesut was also drafted by the fledgling World Hockey Association's Cleveland Crusaders, at exactly the same draft position as he had been drafted in the NHL, an unusual feat which provided prospective teams with a consistent analysis of his abilities.
 However, Pesut opted begin his professional career in the NHL and to accept a contract offer with the Blues.
 He was offered a similar contract which he declined, by the World Hockey Associations' Cleveland Crusaders, who retained his professional rights.

 After attending the St. Louis Blues training camp in 1973, he was sent down to begin and develop his pro career with the Blue's minor league affiliate, the Denver Spurs in the Western Hockey League.
-In Denver, he played only 7 games before being traded in November 1973 to the Philadelphia Flyers for Bob Stumpf a defenseman who was a later draft pick in the same draft year as Pesut.
-He was put on Philadelphia's opening night roster as the only rookie to make the squad, where he recounted in subsequent interviews the surprising, raucous standing ovation from the Philadelphia fans, welcoming the team back after the previous seasons' Stanley Cup win.
-Following the exhibition season, he was sent to the Flyers AHL affiliate, the Richmond Robins for his continued professional development and to bolster a weak defensive corp for the remainder of the '73-'74 season.
-He managed 10 points in his first pro season, splitting 45 games between the Spurs and the Robins.
+In Denver, he played only 7 games before being traded in November 1973 to the Philadelphia Flyers for Bob Stumpf, a defenseman who was a later draft pick in the same draft year as Pesut.
+He was put on Philadelphia's opening night roster as the only rookie to make the squad.

-At the start of the 1974-'75 NHL season, Pesut attended the Flyer's training camp and played the exhibition schedule with the team, prior to being sent back to the Richmond Robins to start the season.
-After playing only 8 games with the Robins, Pesut was traded by the Flyers on December 8, 1974, to the California Golden Seals in exchange for the professional rights to centreman Ron Chipperfield, who was playing for the Vancouver Blazers in the WHA at the time.